mattrose/rectasks/README.md

   * getcommentcount (obv, used in list)
   * findnewid (locate the next taskid when creating a task)
   * newtaskpath (get the path for a new task)
+* Get ready for 0.1
+  * Finish usage
+  * Come up with webpage bumpf https://folkwolf.net/rectasks/
+  * more error-checking, gone over with shellcheck

 ### Next up:

 With this commit, I think it does everything I need it to do.
 (Famous Last Words)

 * rtask complete without taskid lists all completed tasks
-* Get ready for 0.1
-  * Describe the command line
-  * Finish usage
-  * Come up with webpage bumpf
-  * more error-checking
 * set tags
-* set date info
+  * how do we go about this
 * list is gonna get gnarly
   * rtask list <taskid> calls "details <taskid>"
   * rtask list <tag> will list tasks with matching tags